bvoo/pass-hash/README.md

 - - Figure out best requirements to enforce.
 - HIBP API check
 - - Need a key to test with.
-- May be a better way to generate the salt.
 - Actual DB implementation.
 - Arguments for #Usage.
 - Separate into different files.
 - pip package?
-- look at Argon2id

 ## Usage
 ```console